The Palabora copper mine is South Africa’s leading copper producer. It is located 360km north-east of Pretoria, close to the Kruger National Park.

-The underground mine has been developed on a proven reserve of 225Mt at 0.7% copper, plus an additional probable reserve of 16Mt grading 0.49% copper.
+The underground mine has been developed on a proven reserve of 225Mt at 0.7% copper, in addition to an additional probable reserve of 16Mt grading 0.49% copper.
 By the end of 2005, proven and probable reserves totalled 112Mt grading 0.56% copper, representing a significant reduction from the tonnage and grade cited the year before.
-Rio Tinto recorded a US$161m asset write-down in its 2005 accounts to reflect this.
+Rio Tinto recorded a $161m asset write-down in its 2005 accounts to reflect this.

 The open-pit fleet consisted of around 20 Euclid and Unit Rig trucks, with four P&H 2100XPA and 2,800 shovels.
 Truck payloads were monitored using a Pit Control on-board weighing system on the shovels, linked to the Modular Mining Systems’ despatching and monitoring programme.

-The Fuller-Traylor gyratory in-pit crusher, with a nominal capacity of 5,000t/h, fed the 1.8m-wide main conveyor that carried crushed ore up a drift in the pit wall to the coarse ore stockpiles on surface.
+The Fuller-Traylor gyratory in-pit crusher, with a nominal capacity of 5,000tph, fed the 1.8m-wide main conveyor that carried crushed ore up a drift in the pit wall to the coarse ore stockpiles on the surface.